mario-deluna/ZueriCode/README.md

 # ZueriCode

-Enormously stupid programming language in swiss german.
+Amazing world / game changing programming language in swiss german.

-It was one of those evenings..
-I met a wonderfull girl and somehow my brain was stuck with this idea.
-So I took apart the tattoo language and create this nonsense:
+What makes this langauage so awsome:

+ * Its extremely slow!
+ * There is not a single unittest!
+ * __Its super realistic, if you use the "Berner" dialect its even slower!__
+ * Some tokens just get ignored by the parser.
+ * There is no way to access stuff outside of the script, because switzerland is an independent country.

+## Why?

+Raptor Jesus told me.

+## No Really why?

+You can TORTURE me, you can KILL me, I, I wont tell you A THING!!

-## Syntax sample
+## Syntax Sample

 ```
-pascal isch 21
+em pascal sis alter isch 21
+em patrick sis alter isch 17

+pascal sin brüader isch patrick

+folgendes szenario chuntErInClubInne de typ:

-wenn pascal kliner isch als 18:
+	wenn der typ sis alter chliner isch als 18:

-säg "Du kusch do ni inna"
+		säg "Nei he du chusch do ni inna"

 	sust:

-säg "Geila siach!"
+	    säg "Grab diar a paar chicks alte"

 	kapiert?

+easy oder?

+also pascal chuntErInClubInne

+also pascal sin brüader chuntErInClubInne
 ```

+## No seriously why TF?

+TF?
+Tandem forever??

 ## Installation

 ## Usage

+## This is stupid, you are stupid...

+Yes!

+## Syntax

+## Is there any real usage for this?

+nööp.

+## TLDR;

+Phallus!